khalid999devs/Numerical_Project_Team_Smashers/Numerical_Integration/Simpsons_3_8/README.md

 ## Simpson's 3/8 Rule Theory

-Simpson's 3/8 rule is another numerical integration method used to approximate the area under a curve (definite integral).
+Simpson's 3/8 rule is another numerical integration method to approximate the area under a curve.
 It is similar to Simpson's 1/3 rule but divides the interval into segments that are multiples of 3 and uses cubic polynomials for approximation.

-This method is more accurate than the trapezoidal rule and can be used when the number of intervals is a multiple of 3.
-It provides better accuracy for functions with more curvature.

 **Key Concepts:**

-- Divides the interval into n segments where n must be a multiple of 3
+- Divides the interval into n segments (n must be a multiple of 3)
 - Approximates the curve using cubic polynomials
 - More accurate than trapezoidal rule
 - Requires equally spaced points

 **Formula:**

 Integral = (3h/8) * [f(x0) + 3*f(x1) + 3*f(x2) + 2*f(x3) + 3\*f(x4) + ... + f(xn)]

-Where coefficients follow the pattern: 1, 3, 3, 2, 3, 3, 2, ..., 3, 3, 1
+h=(b-a)/n

 **Advantages:**

+- Good accuracy
-- Good accuracy for smooth functions and can handle curves with higher variation
+- Can handle curves with higher variation
-- Useful alternative when number of intervals is multiple of 3
+- Useful when number of intervals is multiple of 3

 **Disadvantages:**

-- Requires specific number of intervals (multiple of 3) limiting flexibility
+- Requires specific number of intervals(multiple of 3)
-- More complex than trapezoidal rule with slightly higher computational cost
+- Complex than trapezoidal rule

 ## Simpson's 3/8 Rule Code